 This is an enhancement of the proxy_send_timeout directive.
 It sets a timeout for transmitting a request to the origin server.
 The value is limited to an integer in [1,60] followed by ‘s’.
 We made sure that the entire chain of connections respects this timeout value.
 Currently, this directive is not supported at the location level.

-origin_set_header permalink
+origin_set_header

 standard Proprietary

-Syntax: origin_set_header field value if(condition);
+Syntax: origin_set_header field value [flag=any if(condition)];

 Default: none